garethlloyd94/Portfolio/README.md

 ## ![Iceland](/Images/Iceland.png) Iceland

-I had recently written the new Forms Framkework for the iOS team and initially joined this project to implement this.
-This led on to me taking over the lead of the project, and taking this through to the release of the app.
+I had recently written the new Forms Framework for the iOS team and initially joined this project to implement this.
+This led on to me taking over as lead of the project, and taking this through to the release of the app.
 My main achievement within this app was a biometrics security system which involved a pin entry backup ensuring users didn't have to remember their login details, but their credentials were secured.

 ## ![MintVelvet](/Images/MintVelvet.jpg) ![Coast](/Images/Coast.jpg) Mint Velvet, Coast (No longer in store)
 Early in my career I was the lead developer of these two new apps, involving me creating the projects from scratch, refining designs, and solutions, and development right through until the release of the app into the store.